 - N.1.
 TESTING MEDIUM.
-A wire- or cordage-measuring device shall be tested with a steel tape not less than 3/8 inch in width and at least 50 feet in length.
-The tape shall have a smooth surface or intaglio figures and graduations (i.e., the figures and graduations shall not be raised).
-When a wire-or cordage-measuring device cannot be tested in such a manner because of the design of the device, it shall be tested with a kink-free length of No. 12 vinyl-covered electrical wire appropriately marked and compared at frequent periodic intervals with a calibrated steel tape at various increments from 20 through 50 feet.
-[Amended 1978] - N.2.
-MINIMUM TEST.- Tests shall be conducted at a minimum initial increment of 20 feet and appropriate increments up to at least 50 feet.
+Wherever feasible, a wire- or cordage-measuring device shall be tested with a steel tape not less than 3/8 inch in width and at least 50 feet in length.
+When a device cannot be tested in this manner because of the design of the device, it shall be tested with a dimensionally stable material appropriately marked and compared at frequent periodic intervals with a steel tape in order to assure that any marked interval is not in error by more than 25% of the tolerance of the device at that particular interval.
+[Amended 1981] - N.2.
+MINIMUM TEST.
+Tests shall be conducted at a minimum initial increment of 20 feet and appropriate increments up to at least 50 feet.

-T.l.
-TOLERANCE VALUES.- Maintenance and acceptance tolerances shall be as shown in table 1.
+T.1.
+TOLERANCE VALUES. - Maintenance and acceptance tolerances shall be as shown in table 1.